Everything you need to know about acne vulgaris

 What does a successful treatment do?

-A successful acne treatment may take weeks or even months to start visibly working, but once it does, it should reduce the amount of visible acne lesions on your skin, along with any swelling, inflammation, and redness that comes with them.
+Successful acne treatment may take weeks or even months to start visibly working.
+However, once it does, it should reduce the amount of visible acne lesions on your skin, along with any swelling, inflammation, and redness that comes with them.

 After most acne lesions have healed, you might begin treatments that help restore your skin’s health and appearance, and reduce any scars that are left over from having acne.

-No treatment will work overnight, and treating acne does require time, patience, and the faith that it will work.
-It might also include a period of skin purging but try not to worry as this will subside!
+No treatment will work overnight, and treating acne does require time, patience, and faith that it will work.
+It might also include a period of skin purging but try not to worry as this will subside.

 Create my formula